The Bible has been in the news this Holy Week because social conservatives are promoting state laws to protect “religious freedom.”

 - “Watch out for false prophets.
 They come to you in sheep’s clothing, but inwardly they are ferocious wolves.
 By their fruit you will recognize them.”

-On June 7, 2018, an Arizona appeals court upheld a Phoenix anti-discrimination law that makes it illegal for businesses to refuse service to same-sex couples because they believe that homosexuality is a sin.
+On June 7, 2018, an Arizona appeals court upheld a Phoenix anti-discrimination law that made it illegal for businesses to refuse service to same-sex couples because they believe that homosexuality is a sin.
 The Alliance Defending Freedom, which was identified as an anti-gay hate group in 2017 by the Southern Poverty Law Center, said it will appeal the decision to the state’s Supreme Court.

 Liked this post?
 Follow this blog to get more.